mycomplexsoul/tasks/TASKS-SPEC.md

     - [x] Estimated duration can be edited after task is added, it is not saved unless it has a valid value in same format as when task creation, otherwise zero is set
     - [x] Having total ETA for open tasks (sumETA) and total time spent on tasks today (sumSpent), show a ratio of the two (sumETA/sumSpent) with label "Productivity Ratio", where value < 1 is bad, > 1 is good, show colors
     Backup & Import
-    - [ ] In the 'Options' section, a button 'Backup' and a button 'Import' are shown
+    - [x] In the 'Options' section, a button 'Backup' and a button 'Import' are shown, also there must exist a message area to notify action results, shows also a textbox for interaction with data
-    - [ ] If user clicks 'Backup' the complete JSON of tasks should be copied to clipboard in stringified format, a message is shown below the button 'Backup copied to clipboard'
+    - [x] If user clicks 'Backup' the complete JSON of tasks should be displayed in a textbox in stringified format, a message is shown in the messages area 'Backup copied to clipboard'
-    - [ ] If user clicks 'Import' it will try to get clipboard data, parse it as JSON, get tasks and add them to existent ones, and save to storage, a message is shown below the button 'Added tasks from import process successfully'
+    - [x] If user clicks 'Import' it will try to get the textbox data, parse it as JSON, get tasks and add them to existent ones, and save to storage, a message is shown in the messages area 'Added tasks from import process successfully'
     Parse special tokens
     - [x] If task has token '[DATE]' when adding, it should be replaced with today's date in format 'yyyy-MM-dd'
     - [x] If task has token '[DATETIME]' when adding, it should be replaced with today's date in format 'yyyy-MM-dd HH:mm:ss'